Restroom – When You Gotta Go

 Restroom – Travel Potty for children

 I remember toilet training.
 New toilets were sometimes scary…and often GROSS.
-Grown ups can avoid the germs, but kids just seen to be all over the toilet with body and hands…ew.
+Grown-ups can avoid the germs, but kids just seem to be all over the toilet with body and hands…ew.
 We traveled with a little portable potty lid like this one.
 Clean and familiar will really help the little potty in new places.

 Restroom – Germs